pages-themes/minimal/pages/projects/cysticfibrosis.md

 ### The map of cystic fibrosis mechanisms

 The following approach is used to develop a map of the cystic fibrosis mechanisms.
 Information from literature is integrated into a large-scale Activity Flow diagram.
 Particular focus is on various types of mutations of CFTR gene.
-Information from pathway databases, for example Reactome and PANTHER, is reused when possible, and contextualised.
-The network is presented in the Systems Biology Graphical Notation (SBGN) standard.
+Information from pathway databases, for example [Reactome](https://reactome.org/) and [PANTHER](http://www.pantherdb.org/), is reused when possible, and contextualised.
+The network is presented in the Systems Biology Graphical Notation standard (Le Novère, 2009, [doi:10.1038/nbt.1558](http://dx.doi.org/10.1038/nbt.1558)).
 A community of domain experts is involved to ensure that the disease mechanisms are adequately represented.

 ### The model of cystic fibrosis